 And it’s not just the electric Volkswagen Beetle that’s causing trouble – the bug itself is history at the end of this year.

 Seriously, is there a car more “emotional” than the Love Bug?
 Does the driving experience get any more emotional than seeing the dandelions of millions of Beetle shoppers housed in their new dashboard-mounted Beetle vases?
 Are there hippies in their 70s who can’t get the wrong picture of their younger, barefoot selves walking around town in tie-dye shirts, beads, and headbands saying “Get Together,” “For What It’s Worth” and “Dance To?”
-The Music ”from their VW beetle, the pavement under the gas pedal is visible from rust?
+In the Music ”from their VW beetle, Beetle 2022 the pavement under the gas pedal is visible from rust?

 The relaunch of the Beetle in 1997 was an extraordinary step.
-Unlike some iconic do-over brands that have retained their name and nothing else, VW wisely relied on the instantly recognizable Bug pod shape, and missing was an old car impossible to move with wafer-thin doors and a noisy engine.
+Unlike some iconic do-over brands that have retained their name and nothing else, the 2022 VW Bug wisely relied on the instantly recognizable Bug pod shape, and missing was an old car impossible to move with wafer-thin doors and a noisy engine.

 Strange phenomenon.
 I’ve tested eight Beetles since the relaunch, and while each test was fun and I got a ton of “Awww” views in a city environment, I found the Beetle the Rodney Dangerfield from a car on the freeway – no respect.